PBCAR/PurchaseTasks/README.md

 ## Changes Required:

-There are 5 changes required by the user of this script.
+There are 6 changes required by the user of this script.
 These are outlined at the top of the script, with examples:

 a) Set your working directory - This is the file location of your data to be analyzed.
 To set your working directory, go to:

       Session > Set Working Directory > Choose Directory

 b) Input the name of your data file (this script is set up to only import .csv files)

-c) Select the type of purchase task: APT, CPT, or MPT

-d) Copy and Paste the ID variable name, along with the name of the purchase task items ONLY (the iD name must be first in the list)
+c) Copy and Paste the ID variable name, along with the name of the purchase task items ONLY (the iD name must be first in the list)

+d) ASSIGN the price associated with each purchase task item

+e) IDENTIFY the maximum allowed value identified in the purchase task

-e) Input the total N of participants in the data set
+f) Input the total N of participants in the data set

 ## The Script: